andersinno/smartship/README.md

 ## Usage

-### Authentication

-Username and secret API tokens must be set as environment variables.
-Create your API tokens in the [Unifaun Online portal](https://www.unifaunonline.com/).

-    export SMARTSHIP_API_USERNAME=1234567890
-    export SMARTSHIP_API_SECRET=0987654321

 ### Creating shipments

 This API supports the Smartship Shipments api for creating shipments and then downloading the generated PDF's.

-#### Configuration

-Some defaults can be set as environment variables, though they are optional.
-If they are not set, they must be given when creating shipments.

-    # Default sender quickId to use
-    export SMARTSHIP_SENDER_QUICKID=1

-    # Default Posti customer number (Posti only)
-    export SMARTSHIP_CUSTNO_POSTI=123456

 #### Carriers

 There are methods for certain carriers like Posti to cover more common use cases.
-To use the Posti carrier, for example:
+To create a shipment for the Posti carrier, for example:

     from smartship.carriers.posti import create_shipment
     receiver = {